-Each nomination should contain all required documents in a single PDF file labeled with the nominee's last name and awards category (Cavazos_Research Award).
-Nominations should be sent to Belinda Valles (Belinda.valles@utrvgv.edu) and Javier Cavazos (Javier.cavazos@utrgv.edu) no later than April 1st at 5pm.
-Nominations that do not adhere to these guidelines could be disqualified from the review process.
+Each nomination should contain all required documents in a single PDF file labeled with the nominee's last name and awards category (Cavazos\Research Award).
+Nominations should be sent to Belinda Valles (Belinda.valles@utrvgv.edu) and Javier Cavazos (Javier.cavazos@utrgv.edu) no later than Friday, January 26th at 5pm.
+Nominations that do not adhere to these guidelines will be disqualified from the review process.